segmentio/segment-docs/src/connections/destinations/catalog/help-scout/index.md

 1. From your Segment UI's Destinations page click on "Add Destination".
 2. Search for Help Scout within the Destinations Catalog and confirm the Source you'd like to connect to.
-3. Click "Connect to Help Scout" to initiate Help Scout authentication flow.
-This will provide a secure token that Segment can use to send data to Help Scout.
-If you need to change accounts, click Disconnect and connect with a new Help Scout account.
+3. Click "Connect to Help Scout" to start the Help Scout authentication process.
+Help Scout provides a secure token that Segment uses to send data to Help Scout.
+If you need to change accounts, click **Disconnect**, then connect to a new Help Scout account.
 4. Enable the Destination.
 5. Start sending events!